srividyaky/gpdb/gpdb-doc/markdown/utility_guide/ref/gpexpand.html.md

 -s \| --silent
 :   Runs in silent mode.
 Does not prompt for confirmation to proceed on warnings.

+-D \| --detailed-progress
+:   If specified, the `gpexpand` utility records detailed progress information in the Greenplum Database table *gpexpand.expansion\_progress*, including the relation size information and status information in the table *gpexpand.status\_detail*.

+:   Specifying this option does incur higher per-table performance overhead.

 -S \| --simple-progress
 :   If specified, the `gpexpand` utility records only the minimum progress information in the Greenplum Database table *gpexpand.expansion\_progress*.
 The utility does not record the relation size information and status information in the table *gpexpand.status\_detail*.

-:   Specifying this option can improve performance by reducing the amount of progress information written to the *gpexpand* tables.
+:   This is the default, due to its lower overhead.

 \[-t \| --tardir\] directory
 :   The fully qualified path to a directory on segment hosts where the `gpexpand` utility copies a temporary tar file.
 The file contains Greenplum Database files that are used to create segment instances.
 The default directory is the user home directory.